appscode/blog/content/post/kubevault-v2022.12.28/index.md

 - vault
 ---

 We are very excited to announce the release of KubeVault v2022.12.28 Edition.
-In the release KubeVault `v2022.12.28` the `SecretEngine` for `Redis` has been added, `KubeVault CLI` has been updated for generating `SecretProviderClass` for `Redis`.
+In this release, the `SecretEngine` for `Redis` has been added, `KubeVault CLI` has been updated for generating `SecretProviderClass` for `Redis`.
 We're going to discuss some of them in details below.

 - [Install KubeVault](https://kubevault.com/docs/v2022.12.28/setup/)